roma-perceptron/roma-perceptron/README.md

 👋 Hi, I’m Roma

 Here you find some test-tasks i make for companies and some my own projects.
-I'm looking for job as Junior/Junior+ backend Python developer.

 My base stack:
   - Python, JS (for frontend purporses)